Hands-On Research Across Biological Disciplines

 Research efforts by majors in the department often result in publications in peer-reviewed scientific journals.
 Over the past five years, 40 undergraduates in the program coauthored scientific papers.
 Ithaca College Biology and Biochemistry students annually participate in national and regional undergraduate conferences, particularly the National Conference on Undergraduate Research and the Eastern Colleges Science Conference, both of which have been hosted by Ithaca College in recent years.
 Many students also join their mentors to present findings at professional scientific meetings, such as the Society for Neuroscience, the American Society of Plant Biologists, the Animal Behavior Society, and the American Society for Biochemistry and Molecular Biology.

-Biology Research Opportunities for Fall 2024
+Biology Research Opportunities for Spring 2025

 Research in Biology as an academic course is offered at different levels of research: